tarantool/tarantool/README.md

 This will create a 'var' subdirectory in directory 'test', populate it with necessary files, and start the server.
-To connect, you could use a simple command-line client:
+To connect, start the server in interactive
+mode:

-    tarantool $ ./test/tarantool
+    tarantool $ ./src/tarantool

 Alternatively, if a customized server configuration is required, you could follow these steps:

     tarantool $ emacs cfg/tarantool.cfg # edit the configuration
     # Initialize the storage directory, path to this directory